 Yoko Ono Plastic Ono Band – 2014

-Yoko Ono made her festival debut with Yo La Tengo as her backing band.
+Yoko Ono made her Glastonbury debut with Yo La Tengo as her backing band.
 She certainly made an impression.
 It just wasn’t the right one.
-Letting rip with a cacophony of howls, grunts and primal screams, John Lennon’s widow tried to wail the crowd into submission in what has been described as one of the worst Glasto performances ever.
+Letting rip with a cacophony of howls, grunts and primal screams, Ono tried to wail the crowd into submission in what has been described as one of the worst Glasto performances ever.

 OK, so Glastonbury caters to all kinds of music fans.
-Even the little ones or ones that are seriously nostalgic about their childhood and need their fictional heroes to be resurrected in real life to perform for them on stage as our favourite furry critters from Wimbledon Common were… interesting.
+Even the little ones or those who are seriously nostalgic about their childhood and need their fictional heroes to be resurrected in real life to perform for them on stage.
+These furry critters from Wimbledon Common were… interesting.
 Actually, that’s not the right word, they were rubbish.

 Dogstar – 1999